Integrated Project Delivery Agreements in Construction Contracting

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to construction counsel for evaluating whether and when to use the AIA or ConsensusDOCs form documents for integrated project delivery (IPD) agreements.
+This CLE course will provide guidance to construction counsel for evaluating whether and when to use the AIA or ConsensusDOCs form documents for integrated project delivery (IPD) agreements.
 The panel will explain the key features of the forms and discuss issues that frequently arise during contract negotiations.

 - Integrated project delivery (IPD)